Illmatic: Album cover

 The album cover of Illmatic features a picture of Nas as a child, which was taken after his father, Olu Dara, returned home from an overseas tour.
-The original cover was intended to have a picture of Nas holding Jesus Christ in a headlock, reflecting the religious imagery of Nas' rap on "Live at the Barbeque"; "When I was 12, I went to hell for snuffing Jesus".
+The original cover was intended to have a picture of Nas holding Jesus Christ in a headlock, reflecting the religious imagery of Nas's rap on "Live at the Barbeque"; "When I was 12, I went to hell for snuffing Jesus".

 The cover of the 1974 jazz album A Child Is Born (seen left) has been cited as a possible influence on Illmatic's artwork.

 The accepted cover, designed by Aimee Macauley, features a photo of Nas as a child superimposed over a backdrop of a city block, taken by Danny Clinch.
 In a 1994 interview, Nas discussed the concept behind the photo of him at age 7, stating "That was the year I started to acknowledge everything [around me].
 That's the year everything set off.
 That's the year I started seeing the future for myself and doing what was right.
 The ghetto makes you think.
 The world is ours.
 I used to think I couldn't leave my projects.
 I used to think if I left, if anything happened to me, I thought it would be no justice or I would be just a dead slave or something.
 The projects used to be my world until I educated myself to see there's more out there."
 According to Ego Trip, the cover of Illmatic is "reputedly" believed to have been inspired by a jazz album, Howard Hanger Trio's A Child Is Born (1974) — whose cover also features a photograph of a child, superimposed on an urban landscape.
 Nas has revealed that the inspiration for the album cover was derived from Michael Jackson.
 "I'm a big Michael Jackson fan," Nas has stated.
 "I'll tell you something I never said.
 On my album cover, you see me with the afro, that was kind of inspired by Michael Jackson – the little kid picture."